WDI-SEA/booktown/answers.md

 ###Order

+I forgot to use table prefixes in some places--- I corrected what I could during the morning review.

 1. Find all subjects sorted by subject

   > select * from subjects order by subjects desc;
+  - above is wrong
+  > select * from subjects order by subject asc;
+  - correct answer

 2. Find all subjects sorted by location